Anson2251/Anson2251.github.io/_posts/2025-01-18-why-simple-harmonic-motion-can-be-modelled-by-a-reference-circle.md

 But wait, why can we model SHM with a reference circle?
 In order to answer this question, we need to dive into the mathematics behind it.

 ## 2. Some Mathematical Derivation

+In the following equation, we are going to ignore frictions and other external forces.

 Since we were introduced to simple harmonic motion from the motion of a spring.
 Let's start from the Hooke's Law, which states the force $$F$$ exerted by a spring is proportional to the displacement $$x$$ from its equilibrium position: